Ivan Lawrence

 Sir Ivan John Lawrence KC (born 24 December 1936) is a former British Conservative Member of Parliament and criminal barrister.

 Early life and legal career

 Born in Brighton, Lawrence was the only child of parents of Russian-Romanian Jewish descent.
 Alma Cogan, a successful singer of traditional pop music in the post-war period, was his cousin.
-Lawrence was educated at the former Brighton, Hove and Sussex Grammar School and is President of the School's Old Boys' Association.
-He read jurisprudence at Christ Church, Oxford, where he became president of the Oxford University Progressive Jewish Society.
-From 1955 to 1957, he did National Service in the RAF and served in Malta during the Suez Crisis.
+Lawrence was educated at the former Brighton, Hove and Sussex Grammar School where he won a State Scholarship, and is President of the School's Old Boys' Association.
+He read Jurisprudence at Christ Church, Oxford from 1955 to 1957, where he became president of the Oxford University Progressive Jewish Society. and founded "Crime Concern".
+He did National Service in the RAF from 1955 to 1957, serving in Malta during the Suez Crisis.